 Racing, polo, three-day eventing and top level endurance riding

 In terms of how much you need to feed your horse will also depend on the following…

 - The type of horse he is

 - Nutrients in the soil

 - Whether he’s a good doer or poor doer

 If you’re unsure of how much to feed your horse, contact a nutritional helpline for advice.

 Weigh it up

-Weigh your horse regularly and keep an eye out for any changes.
+Weigh your horse regularly and keep an eye out for any sudden changes.
 He needs around 2.5% of his bodyweight in food every day (that includes his bucket feeds as well as his hay or haylage).